Life in the Residence Halls

 The Berklee campus offers a number of dining options for students.
 Visit Berklee's dining page to learn more about dining locations, hours, and menus.

-All envelopes and packages should be picked up from the Mail Center, located in 1108 Boylston Street.
+All envelopes and packages should be picked up from the Mail Center, located at 1108 Boylston Street.
 You will receive email notifications for any packages you receive, but not for envelopes.
+Please do not go to the Mail Center until you've received this email.

-Please note that we cannot accept any packages at the front desks of residence halls under any circumstances.[Your Name] Resident, [Residence Hall Name] 168 Massachusetts Avenue Boston, MA 02115
+Please note that we cannot accept any packages at the front desks of residence halls under any circumstances.[Your Name] Berklee 168 Massachusetts Avenue Boston, MA 02115

 Each residence hall has washers and dryers for residents to use.
-The machines may be operated using quarters or your Berklee ID, which you can load money onto using the One Card website.
+The machines may be operated using quarters or CSCPay Mobile app, which students can download once they arrive on campus.

-150 Massachusetts Avenue and 160 Massachusetts Avenue are air conditioned, while the other residence halls are not.
-There are air conditioned common spaces in 270 Commonwealth Avenue and 98 Hemenway Street.
+The 150 Massachusetts Avenue and 160 Massachusetts Avenue residence halls are air conditioned, while the other residence halls are not.
+There are air-conditioned common spaces in 270 Commonwealth Avenue and 98 Hemenway Street.
 Students are not permitted to bring air conditioning units with them.

 There is wireless internet access in all residence halls as well as on campus.
 Students can log in to the Berklee network using their OnePass credentials.

-160 Massachusetts Avenue and 270 Commonwealth Avenue are both home to fitness centers, which can be used by any current Berklee student living on campus during the fall and spring semesters only.
+The 160 Massachusetts Avenue and 270 Commonwealth Avenue residence halls are both home to fitness centers, which can be used by any current Berklee student living on campus during the fall and spring semesters only.
 Fitness centers are not available for student use in the summer.
+Please note that as of January 2021, fitness centers are closed until further notice.

 There is a TV lounge in each residential area with cable TV, but we do not currently offer cable in residence hall rooms.

-98 Hemenway Street and 270 Commonwealth Avenue are both home to community kitchens that are available for residents to use.
+The 98 Hemenway Street and 270 Commonwealth Avenue residence halls are both home to community kitchens that are available for residents to use.
+Please note that as of January 2021, community kitchens are closed until further notice.

 Our dedicated residential and housing operations staff oversee housing assignments, along with other integral processes like move-in and move-out.
 Visit our Residence Halls page to learn more about the five different residential areas on campus.

 Single rooms are reserved for medical accommodations.
-If you believe you require a single room due to a medical accommodation, visit the Disability Services page to request a housing accommodation.
+If you believe you require a single room due to a medical accommodation, visit the Accessibility Services for Students page to request a housing accommodation.

 If you would like to switch rooms, speak with the professional staff member who oversees your hall.
-They can walk you through the room switch process and your options on campus.
+They can walk you through the room-switch process and what your options are on campus.

 Alert a staff member immediately, and they will put in a work order for you.